penseipublicidade/website/docs/controls/cupertinotextfield.md

 ### `password`

 Whether to hide the text being edited.

-Default is `False`.
+Defaults to `False`.

 ### `placeholder_text`